Improving the numerical stability of fast matrix multiplication: Related Work

 \section{Related Work}

 Bini and Lotti \cite{bini1980stability} provide the first general error bound for fast matrix multiplication algorithms, and their analysis provides the basis for our results.
-Demmel et al.~\cite{demmel2006fast} generalize Bini and Lotti's results and show that all fast algorithms are stable.
-A more complete summary of the numerical stability of fast algorithms, with a detailed discussion of Strassen's algorithm along with Winograd's variant, appears in \cite[Chapter 23]{higham2002accuracy}.
-We discuss these previous works in more detail and compare them to our error bounds in \Cref{sec:bounds}.
+Demmel \etal~\cite{demmel2006fast} generalize Bini and Lotti's results and show that all fast algorithms are stable.
+A more complete summary of the numerical stability of fast algorithms, with a detailed discussion of Strassen's algorithm along with Winograd's variant, appears in Higham's textbook~\cite[Chapter 23]{higham2002accuracy}.
+We discuss these previous works in more detail and compare them to our error bounds in \cref{sec:bounds}.

-Castrapel and Gustafson \cite{castrapel2007precision} and D'Alberto \cite{d2014better} discuss means of improving the numerical stability of Strassen's algorithm (and Winograd's variant) using the flexibility of non-uniform, non-stationary algorithms.
-Castrapel and Gustafson propose general approaches to such algorithms, and D'Alberto provides a particular improvement in the case of two levels of recursion.
+Castrapel and Gustafson~\cite{castrapel2007precision} and D'Alberto~\cite{d2014better} discuss means of improving the numerical stability of Strassen's algorithm (and Winograd's variant) using the flexibility of non-uniform, non-stationary algorithms.
+Castrapel and Gustafson propose general approaches to such algorithms, and D'Alberto provides a specific improvement in the case of two or more levels of recursion.

-Smirnov \cite{smirnov2013bilinear} describes strategies for discovering practical fast algorithms and presents several new algorithms, including a rank-23 algorithm for $\bc{3}{3}{3}$ with the fewest known nonzeros and an algorithm for $\bc{6}{3}{3}$ that yields a better exponent than Strassen's.
-Similar techniques are used by Benson and Ballard \cite{benson2014framework}, and they demonstrate performance improvements over the classical and Strassen's algorithm for both single-threaded and shared-memory multi-threaded implementations.
-Laderman et al.~\cite{LPS92} and later Kaporin \cite{Kaporin99,kaporin2004aggregation} consider another form of practical algorithms, ones that can achieve fewer floating point operations than the Strassen-Winograd variant for certain matrix dimensions.
+Smirnov~\cite{smirnov2013bilinear} describes strategies for discovering practical fast algorithms and presents several new algorithms, including a rank-23 algorithm for $\bc{3}{3}{3}$ with the fewest known nonzeros and an algorithm for $\bc{6}{3}{3}$ that yields a better exponent than Strassen's.
+Similar techniques are used by Benson and Ballard~\cite{benson2014framework}, and they demonstrate performance improvements over the classical and Strassen's algorithm for both single-threaded and shared-memory multi-threaded implementations.
+Laderman \etal~\cite{LPS92} and later Kaporin \cite{Kaporin99,kaporin2004aggregation} consider another form of practical algorithms, ones that can achieve fewer floating point operations than the Strassen-Winograd variant for certain matrix dimensions.
 Kaporin demonstrates better numerical stability than Strassen-Winograd and shows comparable performance.
 However, because the base case dimensions proposed are relatively large (\eg, 13 or 20), we suspect that the performance will not be competitive on today's hardware.
 Further, because the $\alg{\M U}{\M V}{\M W}$ representations are not readily available, we do not consider these types of algorithms in this work.